axelerant/testimonials-widget/readme.txt

 Thank you [gingalley](http://wordpress.org/support/profile/gingalley) for the explanation request.

+= 55.
+How do I style about page testimonials while leaving other testimonials alone or vice versa? = To style a page's testimonials or a particular testimonial widget instance, you need to style it with a page or testimonial wrapper class.
+Each page and testimonial has `body` or `div` class tags to support such.

+To style a particular testimonial widget instance, look at the [FAQ page](http://wordpress.org/extend/plugins/testimonials-widget/faq/) and read the entries with "NNN".
+Then look at the source code of your website to determine your actual `.testimonialswidget_testimonialsNNN` naming.

+With that information they can design testimonials uniquely.

+`
+.testimonialswidget_testimonialsNNN .testimonialswidget_testimonial {
+	…
+}
+`

+*Don't forget to change `NNN` to the number in the website source code of the testimonial instance you're working with.*

+To style for a particular page, we use that page's CSS class.
+As an example, [Aihrus' about page](http://aihr.us/about-aihrus/), has the `body` tag `<body class="custom about-aihrus single-page content-sidebar default">`.
+Therefore, I would do something like the following to style my testimonials.

+`
+.about-aihrus .testimonialswidget_testimonial {
+	…
+}
+`

 = I'm still stuck, how can I get help? =
 Visit the [support forum](http://wordpress.org/support/plugin/testimonials-widget) and ask your question.